 Hearing aids come in technology levels ranging from basic to premium.
 The exterior portion of the hearing aids will not change, but the technology may be different.
 Hearing aids with more advanced technology have computer chips embedded in them that provide more features.
 Premium hearing aids offer the most sophisticated programs for helping you hear better in background noise.
 These features may be important to you if you lead an active lifestyle.

 Speciality hearing devices

 There are also speciality hearing devices that work for people with particular or more advanced conditions.

 Extended-wear hearing aids are placed in the ear canal and worn for several weeks at a time.
 They are removed and replaced by a hearing care professional.

-Bi-CROS hearing aids are similar to CROS hearing aids, except that the better ear also has some hearing loss.
+Bi-CROS hearing aids systems similar to CROS hearing systems, except that the better ear also has some hearing loss.
 The device on the ear with poorer hearing amplifies sounds to compensate for the hearing loss before transmitting the sound into the better ear.

 These are surgical devices inserted into the inner ear of people who have severe to profound hearing loss.
 When someone has more severe hearing loss, traditional hearing aids may not work well enough, so cochlear implants may be considered.